amanda-nascimentobarbosa/medical_exams_management/README.md

 # Medical Exams Management (Controle de Atestado de Saúde Ocupacional)

-*Disclaimer: This project is similar to another one I developed while working as a resident in Hospital Management.
-The data used in the analysis are fictitious.*

 ### Project Category

-* Hospital Management, project automation, Excel.
+* Hospital Management, Google Sheets, Looker Studio.

 ### Business Case

-Occupational exams are medical exams that aim to evaluate the health of the worker before, during, and at the end of their employment with the company, being part of the Occupational Health Medical Control Program and regulated by NR 07 (brazilian legislation).
-The types of the exams are Pre-Employment Medical Exam, Periodic Medical Exam, Job Change Health Assessment, Return-to-Duty Medical Exam and Dismissal Medical Exam.
+Occupational Health Certificate is a document from Occupational Medicine that aims to attest whether or not the employee is able to perform his/her professional duties for the indicated position.
+The exam is carried out before, during and at the end of the employment relationship, as part of the Occupational Health Medical Control Program.
+The types of exams are Pre-Employment Medical Exam, Periodic Medical Exam, Job Change Health Assessment, Return-to-Duty Medical Exam and Dismissal Medical Exam.

-The Occupational Health departament of the hospital used to perform occupational exams control through an Excel spreadsheet.
-All information was manually entered without any type of automation or data validation, and there were no quick visualization methods for the information.
+At the hospital, the Occupational Health department is responsible for conducting the exams.
+Currently, these exams are managed through an Excel spreadsheet, where all information is entered manually without any type of automation, validation, or visualization.
+And the information is not shared online, which makes it difficult for the entire team to access.

-This situation resulted in many cases of lack of information and data duplications.
-Also, it was difficult to quickly determine how many employees had expired exams and how many of them were about to expire in the following months.

-The lack of management caused delays in conducting the checkups, which impacted the department's goals.
-And by not conducting the exams within the appropriate time frame, it can result in fines and penalties for the organization.

-Also, because of the lack of automation, the spreadsheet updates took a lot of time and delayed the team's work.

-During the COVID-19 pandemic, the exams were suspended due to safety concerns, which caused a significant backlog in all demands. especially for the occupational physician in charge of these examinations.
+Many exams are overdue due to lack of organization, which has also affected the department's goals.
+This activity was suspended during the pandemic due to security precautions, which made the situation worse.

+### Objectives

+The data analyst was requested to organize the data and create a dashboard to monitor the indicators.

+- generate a simple solution to organize the information online;
+- automate data entry;
+- create a dashboard to track the status of exams.

 ### Projects Limitations